 Sometimes you may want to connect many devices to your home wireless network.
 You may do this to share files, information, and other media.

 Or, you use peer-to-peer file-sharing networks to download various things.
 By doing this, you expose yourself to other network users.

 So, use safe sites for file sharing.
 Also, don’t constantly leave your network open.
 Make it impossible for unknown devices to connect to your network.

 For new devices, quickly turn on your SSID broadcast so your new devices see the network.
 Once your devices connect to the network, make the network hidden again.

 By hiding your network, you can more easily block unwanted visitors.

 14. USB drive and SIM card encryption

-If you find that you often carry important data, files or information on a USB drive for easy access, encrypting the USB drive data makes it more difficult to access the data should the USB drive become lost or stolen.
+Do you carry important data on a USB drive for easy access?
+If yes, then encrypting the USB drive data will make accessing the data more difficult if it’s lost or stolen.

 15. Overwriting deleted files